vercas/vMake/README.md

 These commands are written into files, separated by level, and then `parallel` is invoked with them.

-To use parallelism, pass the `--jobs=#`/`-j #` command-line argument to the vMakefile, where `#` is the desired number of jobs that can run in parallel. `0` means unlimited, and `1` means usual serial execution.
-To get the best performance out of parallel builds, it is recommended to provide the number of hardware threads to this argument. `0` usually yields equally good results, though.

 #### Errors

-vMake is normally perfectly capable of reporting errors even when its actions are invoked indirectly by GNU Parallel, by reading its log files and correlating them with its record of commands and work items.
+vMake is normally perfectly capable of reporting errors even when its actions are invoked indirectly by Make, or GNU Parallel by reading its log files and correlating them with its record of commands and work items.

 It will report precisely which commands failed (together with rule and destination path), with status code.
 Note: It will report any number of failed commands, not just one.